ragavvenkatesan/yann/docs/source/trailer.rst

 The story behind Yann
 =====================

-I am `Ragav Venkatesan`_, the author of Yann.
-I started doing convolutional neural networks in the begining of 2015.
-I am not that big in c++, so I started looking at `theano`_ and started following and implementing their tutorials.
+I am `Ragav Venkatesan`_, the creator of Yann.
+I started building convolutional neural networks in early 2015.
+I began with `theano`_ and started following and implementing their tutorials.
 As I started reading new papers and coding new technologies, I slowly integrated them into what was soon developing into a toolbox.
 My lab mates at `Visual Representaiton and Processing Group`_ also started getting into CNN research and started using my toolbox so I formalized it and hosted it on `GitHub`_.
-Originally it was a completely unstructured and completely demodularized toolbox and went with the name samosa.
+Originally it was a completely unstructured and completely demodularized toolbox and went with the name 'samosa'.
 The original codebase still exists in older commits on the git.
-This toolbox still at its core is the theano tutorials from which it was built.
+This toolbox still at its core is still the theano tutorials from which it was built.

 After considerable effort being put in to make this toolbox modular, and testing it out and after